Tracy Denean Sharpley-Whiting

-Tracy Denean Sharpley-Whiting is a feminist scholar, comparative Europeanist, and Gertrude Conaway Vanderbilt Distinguished Professor of Humanities in the Departments of African American and Diaspora Studies and French and Italian at Vanderbilt University where she served as the inaugural Vice Provost of Arts, Libraries, and Global Engagement as well as Director of the Callie House Research Center for the Study of Global Black Cultures and Politics.
+Tracy Denean Sharpley-Whiting is a feminist scholar, comparative Europeanist, and Gertrude Conaway Vanderbilt Distinguished Professor of Humanities in the Departments of African American and Diaspora Studies and Romance Languages, Cultures and Diasporas at Vanderbilt University where she served as the inaugural Vice Provost of Arts, Libraries, and Global Engagement and continues to serve as Director of the Callie House Research Center for the Study of Global Black Cultures and Politics.
 She served as Associate Provost for Academic Advancement from October 2021-June 2022.
-She was also the Chair of African American and Diaspora Studies until August 2022.
-She is editor of The Speech: Race and Barack Obama's "A More Perfect Union", and editor of the academic journal Palimpsest: A Journal on Women, Gender, and the Black International.
+She was also the Chair of African American and Diaspora Studies (2018-2022).
+She is editor of The Speech: Race and Barack Obama's "A More Perfect Union", and founding senior co-editor of the academic journal Palimpsest: A Journal on Women, Gender, and the Black International.
 She is also series co-editor of "Philosophy and Race" (SUNY Press) with philosopher Robert Bernasconi.

 Biography

 Sharpley-Whiting received the PhD in French Studies from Brown in 1994.

 She served as Director of the William T. Bandy Center for Baudelaire and Modern French Studies from 2006-2012.

 In September 2007, Sharpley-Whiting testified before Congress at the hearing, From Imus to Industry: The Business of Stereotypes and Degrading Images.
 She served on the Executive Council of the Modern Language Association from 2014-2018.
-She also served as chair/president of the Executive Advisory Committee for the Association of Departments of Foreign Languages and Literatures.
+She also served as chair/president of the Executive Advisory Committee for the Association of Departments of Foreign Languages and Literatures (now Association of Language Departments).
 Sharpley-Whiting is a former Camargo Foundation Fellow (Cassis, France); a George and Eliza Howard Foundation Fellow; and a Rockefeller Foundation Fellow at the Bellagio Study Center (Bellagio, Italy).
-She is a member of the American Academy of Arts and Sciences.
+She is a Fellow of the American Academy of Arts and Sciences.